 Safety and Ground Protection

-Lastly, you want a fire pit that is safe to use and will leave the environment as you found it.
-You certainly don’t want a fire pit that leaves the ground all black and scorched, nor do you want to be on edge when using the fire pit that the fire is going to escape.
+Lastly, the best fire pit Australia has is one that is safe to use and allows you to leave the environment as you found it.
+You certainly don’t want a camp firepit that leaves the ground all black and scorched, nor do you want to be on edge when using the fire pit that the fire is going to escape.

 To ensure ground protection, all good portable fire pits are designed so that the fire sits off the ground.
-Also, look for ones with high sides, so the fire is well contained, and the wood is prevented from toppling out.
+Also, look for a foldable firepit with high sides, so the fire is well contained and the wood can’t topple out.
 Getting a heat shield that the fire pit sits on is also a good option.

-Hopefully, after reading the above, you better understand what would make the ideal portable fire pit for camping for you.
-Keep reading our camping fire pit reviews below to find the perfect one today.
+Hopefully, after reading the above, you better understand what would make the ideal collapsible fire pit for camping.
+Keep reading our camping fire pit reviews below to find the perfect one for you.

-The Fireside Pop Up Fire Pit is the perfect all round fire pit.
-It’s super lightweight, has a large fire pit surface, is easy to transport and store, and all comes at a great price.
+The Fireside Pop Up Fire Pit, available from BCF, is the perfect all round fire pit.
+These BCF fire pits are super lightweight, have a large fire pit surface, are easy to transport and store, and all come at a great price.

-At just 3.6 kgs, this is the ultimate lightweight fire pit to take camping.
+At just 3.6 kgs, this BCF firepit is the ultimate lightweight fire pit to take camping.
 The lightweight aluminium frame folds down nice and compactly and is easily stored in the included carry bag (one of the few in this guide with a carry bag).
-This makes it perfect for throwing in the back of the car when off on a camping trip – or even just when heading to a BBQ at a friends place.
+This makes this portable fire pit BCF sells perfect for throwing in the back of the car when off on a camping trip – or even just when heading to a BBQ at a friend’s place.

-Despite its lightweight and compact body, this is no tiny fire pit.
-In fact, with a fire pit surface of 60 x 60 cm – this is one of the largest fire pits in this guide.
-So you’ll be able to keep plenty of people warm around this fire pit.
+Despite its lightweight and compact body, this BCF portable fire pit is no tiny fire pit.
+In fact, with a fire pit surface of 60 x 60 cm – this folding fire pit BCF sells is one of the largest fire pits in this guide.
+So you’ll be able to keep plenty of people warm around it.
 Plus, it is large enough to pop in a grill plate or camp oven if you want to use it for cooking.